johnmurage/johnmurage.github.io/_tabs/about.md

 ---

 Hi, I'm **John Murage**, an IT strategistic with focus on Data and an AI Enthusiast.
--Skilled in Data Analysis and Visualizations.
+- Skilled in Data Analysis and Visualizations.
--Passianate of data Story Telling.
+- Passianate of data Story Telling.
--Exploring Artificial Intelligence, Machine Learning and Deep Learning.
+- Exploring Artificial Intelligence, Machine Learning and Deep Learning.